john-cd/rust_howto/bk/src/categories/development-tools/other/code_build.md

 build: check
  @cargo build

-# Run a binary or example of the local packagels
+# Run a binary or example of the local package
 run: check
  @cargo run